Friday the 13th (franchise): Television

 In September 2003, during a panel session at the Maniafest convention, Sean S. Cunningham spoke about the possibility of bringing Friday the 13th to television, with the series focusing on a group of teenagers living in the Crystal Lake area.
 In October 2005, Cunningham discussed the potential series further.
 He explained that the idea was to call the series Crystal Lake Chronicles, and "set [it] in a town with all this Jason history".
 The series would focus more on "coming-of-age issues", in a similar style to Buffy the Vampire Slayer, Dawson's Creek, and Smallville, with Jason as more of a recurring "background" character.

 In April 2014, Emmett/Furla/Oasis Films and Crystal Lake Entertainment planned to produce an hour-long Friday the 13th television series.
 The series was intended to focus on a group of characters at Crystal Lake, who have to deal with the return of Jason Voorhees, as well as discover new information about him and his family.
 The series was being developed by The CW as of August 2015.
 Steve Mitchell and Craig Van Sickle were hired to write the plot, while Sean S. Cunningham, Randall Emmett, George Furla and Mark Canton were to be the executive producers, but one year later the network decided to not move forward with the series.
 The CW president Mark Pedowitz explained: "We had better pilots.
 The bottom line is we felt we had stronger things to go with, and we didn't go forward with it.
 It was well-written, it was darker than we wanted it to be, and we didn't believe it had sustainability...
 We didn't believe that it was a sustainable script, a sustainable series.
 It was a very good pilot, but not a sustainable series".

+On October 31, 2022, a Friday the 13th prequel streaming series was announced, titled Crystal Lake.
+It would be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
+A24 would serve as the studio behind the series and would air on Peacock.
+In January 2023, Adrienne King was cast in a recurring undisclosed role.
+She previously portrayed Alice Hardy in the 1980 original film and its 1981 sequel, where her character was killed off during the opening of the film.
+Writing for the series was slated to begin in late January 2023, with Kevin Williamson writing one episode for season one.
+On May 6, 2024, unconfirmed reports were released that the series was no longer happening.
+However, the following day, Bloody Disgusting confirmed that the series was still happening and that some retooling of the project was happening behind the scenes.